-Paula Croxson (Group leader, NYC)
+Paula Croxson (Group leader)

 Paula is an Assistant Professor in the Departments of Neuroscience and Psychiatry at the Icahn School of Medicine at Mount Sinai.